cjohansson/requireOnce.js/README.md

 Based on the Ensure library but rewritten and increased compatability with modern devices and browsers.
 Tested on IE6, IE7, IE8, IE9, Safari, Chrome, Firefox, Opera.

-Just include the script and use:
+Just include the script 'requireOnce.js' and it's ready to use.

 // Require file 'css/my-style.css' once